-Karol Bennett (soprano) Ingrid Hunter (violin), Dominika Dancewicz (violin), Caleb Quillen (double bass), Nina Bledsoe (viola) & Patrick Moore (cello) performing “Bist du bei mir” (G.H.Stölzel) and “Angenieta” (Rob Smith).
+Karol Bennett (soprano) Ingrid Gerling (violin), Dominika Dancewicz (violin), Caleb Quillen (double bass), Nina Bledsoe (viola) & Patrick Moore (cello) performing “Bist du bei mir” (G.H.Stölzel) and “Angenieta” (Rob Smith).

 Composed in honor of commissioner Jan van Lohuizen’s mother, who passed away in 2013, Angenieta is a celebration of Maria Angenieta van Lohuizen-Meijer’s ninety-two years of life.
 A truly international citizen, Maria Angenieta spoke three languages and spent significant portions of her life in Indonesia, South Africa and her native Holland.